Organic electronics: Organic field-effect transistor

-An Organic field-effect transistor is a field-effect transistor utilizing organic molecules or polymers as the active semiconducting layer.
+An organic field-effect transistor (OFET) is a field-effect transistor utilizing organic molecules or polymers as the active semiconducting layer.
 A field-effect transistor (FET) is any semiconductor material that utilizes electric field to control the shape of a channel of one type of charge carrier, thereby changing its conductivity.
 Two major classes of FET are n-type and p-type semiconductor, classified according to the charge type carried.
 In the case of organic FETs (OFETs), p-type OFET compounds are generally more stable than n-type due to the susceptibility of the latter to oxidative damage.

 As for OLEDs, some OFETs are molecular and some are polymer-based system.
 Rubrene-based OFETs show high carrier mobility of 20–40 cm2/(V·s).
 Another popular OFET material is Pentacene.
 Due to its low solubility in most organic solvents, it's difficult to fabricate thin film transistors (TFTs) from pentacene itself using conventional spin-cast or, dip coating methods, but this obstacle can be overcome by using the derivative TIPS-pentacene.